Draft Council of Europe convention on the protection of the environment through criminal law

 was retained.
 The currently proposed monitoring mechanism establishes

-by its own rules of procedure.
+determined by its own rules of procedure.

 10. The Assembly notes with concern that, regarding the application

-of the Convention, the drafters have accepted a provision under
+of the convention, the drafters have accepted a provision under

-other Parties”.
+with other Parties”.
 While this provision might facilitate the ratification

-of the Convention by European Union countries and the European Union
+of the convention by European Union countries and the European Union

 itself, the wording of this clause sends a signal to other Parties